Teaching English to Speakers of other Languages (TESOL)

 Applicants who do not meet the minimum English language requirements have the option to study one of our preparatory and pre-sessional English courses.
 The UWS courses available are:

 Our course is offered on a full-time basis to home and international students at Paisley Campus.
 It is also available on a part-time basis if you are a home student, with some attendance at Paisley Campus.
-It is ideal if you intend to work as a TESOL professional, teaching English at home or abroad.
+It is ideal if you intend to work, or intend to work, as a TESOL professional, teaching English at home or abroad.

 Following this you will complete a dissertation, the title of which is to be agreed with the Course Leader.

-You will be taught by direct, face-to-face teaching of weekly three-hour classes per module and online through our Virtual Learning Environment, Moodle.
+You will be taught by a combination of direct, face-to-face teaching and online input through our Virtual Learning Environment.
+Face-to-face teaching may be classroom-based or online, in accordance with social distancing guidelines.

 Formative and summative assessments will be used including: